-Centres should purchase spare AAIs for emergency use in children who are at risk of anaphylaxis, but their own devices are not available or not working (e.g. because they are out of date).
+Centres will purchase spare AAIs for emergency use in children who are at risk of anaphylaxis, but their own devices are not available or not working (e.g. because they are out of date).

-These are stored in a container, clearly labelled 'Emergency Anaphylaxis Adrenaline Pen', kept safely, not locked away and accessible and known to all staff.
+These will be stored in a container, clearly labelled 'Emergency Anaphylaxis Adrenaline Pen', kept safely, not locked away and accessible and known to all staff.

-The First Aider is responsible for checking the spare medication is in date on a monthly basis and to replace as needed.
+The First Aiders are responsible for checking the spare medication is in date on a monthly basis and to replace as needed.